TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-04-17-master-the-change.md

 ## From milestones to baby steps

-How do we approach the change in the project to make it successful then?
+How do we approach the change in the project to make it successful, then?
 Some fancy AI software?
 Lot of computation power?
-Team of top 20 seniors developers in the industry?
+Team of top 20 senior developers in the industry?

 <blockquote class="blockquote text-center">
 "A journey of a thousand miles<br>
 begins with a single step"
 </blockquote>

 No, we just keep it simple.
-We take 2-3 months milestones and split it into the smallest baby steps possible.
-But not smaller.
-We pick any topic that has a tendency to paralyse us while coding and make it so easy that we can't say no to it.
+We take 2-3 month milestones and split them into the smallest baby steps possible—but not smaller.
+We pick any topic that tends to paralyze us while coding and make it so easy that we can't say no.

-Instead of milestones like "stop eating burgers for a whole year", we go with babystep: "what I want to eat now for breakfast to feel good in my body?"
+Instead of milestones like "stop eating burgers for a whole year", we go with baby steps: "What do I want to eat for breakfast to feel good in my body?"

 ## Rule of thumb

-In my experience, if we pick a goal that **takes more than 2 weeks**, it will become snowball that stops the upgrade.
-That's why do an [Intro analysis battle plan](https://getrector.com/hire-team#process) that targets as small task as 1-2 days.
+In my experience, if we pick a goal that **takes more than 2 weeks**, it will become a snowball that stops the upgrade.
+That's why we do an [Intro analysis battle plan](https://getrector.com/hire-team#process) that targets tasks as small as 1-2 days.

-Do you need more practical example?
+Do you need a more practical example?
 I'll share the exact steps we've applied in 2023/2024 upgrades.

 ## From PHPStan 8 levels to 330 easy levels